This blog may contain affiliate links. Read our disclosure policy for more info.

 Music is a huge one too!
 Most planes carry pretty cringe-worthy albums and sometimes I’d rather hear the roaring of the engines!
 I use Spotify for my music and love the download feature.
 That way, I have good tunes everywhere I go.

-There are also lots of other things you can do for entertainment.
+There are also lots of other things you can do on a plane for entertainment.
 Bring crosswords, sudokus, or even read a good book.
 If you’re traveling with a partner, play some travel trivia or bring some small games like cards (Monopoly card games and UNO are my personal favorites!)
 It’s time to get creative – but just think of this in advance and bring what you need to stay entertained with you.

 Before you go…